 If you or a loved one got hurt in a collision involving an Uber or Lyft driver in Marion, you can count on the attorneys at the Fitch Law Firm LLC to be your legal champions.
 We serve rideshare accident victims from several locations in Ohio, including our office on East Center Street in Marion.

+We want to speak to you, not review documents, and hear firsthand about your case to see how we can help.
 To learn more about how the legal process could apply to your rideshare collision case, call us today: (740) 212-1686.

 The Next Call You Make